Lectures to be held during the ComPh Modelling Week

-Biostatistics is a field of science that applies quantitative statistical methods for the proper interpretation of scientific data generated in the biology, public health and other natural sciences.
-The advent of modern computer and biomedical technologies gives us the opportunity but also bears the challenge to generate enormous amounts of data that can only be analyzed with biostatistical methods.
+Biostatistics is a field of science that applies quantitative statistical methods for the proper interpretation of scientific data generated in the biology, public health, and other natural sciences.
+The advent of the modern computer and biomedical technologies gives us the opportunity but also bears the challenge to generate enormous amounts of data that can only be analyzed with biostatistical methods.

-In this lecture we want to provide an introduction to selected important topics in biostatistical concepts and reasoning.
+In this lecture, we want to provide an introduction to selected important topics in biostatistical concepts and reasoning.
 While there are some formulae and computational elements, the emphasis is on the interpretation and the understanding of the basic ideas.

 As a concrete application of biostatistics, polygenic risk scores (PRSs) are presented.
-Evidence has been accruing that a considerable proportion of phenotypic variation of complex traits can be explained by a set of genetic markers, which do not achieving significant impact as single marker.
+Evidence has been accruing that a considerable proportion of phenotypic variation of complex traits can be explained by a set of genetic markers, which do not achieve significant impact as a single marker.
 Therefore, PRSs have recently been used to summarize genetic effects and to predict individual trait values and/or risks of diseases.
 This lecture aims to illustrate the biostatistical background of PRSs as well as occurring challenges and practical examples from medicine and natural sciences.

 Lecturer: Jan Hasenauer, HMGU

 Systems biology aims at a holistic understanding of biological processes.
-To achieve this, mechanistic mathematical models are developed which describe processes and their properties based on first-principles.
+To achieve this, mechanistic mathematical models are developed which describe processes and their properties based on first principles.
 These mechanistic models are essential to integrate data from different data, to reconstruct latent variables/causes and to predict the process response to various perturbations.

-As an application of mechanistic modelling, the problem of drug target prediction is considered.
+As an application of mechanistic modeling, the problem of drug target prediction is considered.
 The selection of an appropriate target is arguably the most important step in the drug development process as all subsequent steps depend on it.
 Therefore, several pharmaceutical companies are nowadays guiding the target selection using mechanistic models derived from the literature data and own data.
 This lecture aims to illustrate the use of sensitivity analysis in this context and the occurring challenges.